+- Option 1: Parental Leave Make Up Pay (inclusive of PPL instalments), or

+- Option 2: Paid Maternity Leave.

+- (ii) Option 1: Parental leave Make Up Pay

-- (i) Definitions in this clause: - a) Dad and Partner Pay instalments shall mean instalments paid under Part 7 of the Paid Parental Leave Act 2010 (Cth). - b) Dad and Partner Pay make-up pay shall mean the employee's ordinary pay, inclusive of Dad and Partner Pay instalments.
-Where an employee works a varying number of ordinary hours for 6 months or more in the aggregate in the twelve-month period immediately preceding leave associated with the birth or adoption of a child, the employee's ordinary hours shall be deemed to be the average weekly number of ordinary hours worked during the twelve-month period. - c) PPL instalments shall mean instalments paid during the paid parental leave period under the Paid Parental Leave Act 2010 (Cth). - d) parental leave make-up pay shall mean the employee's ordinary pay, inclusive of PPL instalments.
-Where an employee works a varying number of ordinary hours for 6 months or more in the aggregate in the twelve-month period immediately preceding leave associated with the birth of a child, the employee's ordinary hours shall be deemed to be the average weekly number of ordinary hours worked during the twelve-month period. - (ii) Eligibility
+- (a) Definitions in this clause:

+- (1) PPL instalments shall mean instalments paid during the paid parental leave period under the Paid Parental Leave Act 2010 (Cth).

+- (2) parental leave make-up pay shall mean the employee's ordinary pay, inclusive of PPL instalments.
+Where an employee works a varying number of ordinary hours for 6 months or more in the aggregate in the twelve-month period immediately preceding leave associated with the birth of a child, the employee's ordinary hours shall be deemed to be the average weekly number of ordinary hours worked during the twelve-month period.

+- (b) Eligibility
-This clause shall apply to an employee who is receiving PPL instalments as a primary or secondary claimant under the Paid Parental Leave Act 2010 (Cth) and who has had twelve months continuous service with the employer immediately prior to the commencement of paid parental leave.

-- (iii) Entitlement to parental leave make-up pay - a) An employee shall be entitled to parental leave make-up pay for the period that they are receiving PPL instalments, up to a maximum of eighteen weeks. - b) The period of parental leave make-up pay shall be counted as service for the purposes of long service, annual and sick leave accruals and superannuation.
-Superannuation is calculated on the employee's ordinary rate of pay. - c) Requalification period An employee shall not be entitled to a further period of parental leave make up pay unless the employee has returned to work for the employer for at least 3 months since their previous period of parental leave. - (iv) Entitlement to Dad and Partner Pay make-up pay - a) An employee shall be entitled to Dad and Partner Pay make-up pay for the period that they are receiving Dad and Partner Pay instalments, up to a maximum of two weeks. - b) The period of Dad and Partner Pay make-up pay shall be counted as service for the purposes of long service, annual and sick leave accruals and superannuation.
-Superannuation is calculated on the employee's ordinary rate of pay. - Requalification period An employee shall not be entitled to a further period of Dad and Partner Pay make-up pay unless the employee has returned to work for the employer for at least 9 months since their previous period of Dad and Partner Pay make-up pay.
+- (1) This clause shall apply to employees who are is receiving PPL instalments as a primary or secondary claimant under Chapter 3, Part 3-1 of the Paid Parental Leave Act 2010 (Cth) and who have had at least twelve months continuous service with the Employer immediately prior to the commencement of paid parental leave. - (2) This clause shall not apply to employees who elect to receive paid maternity leave. - (3) This clause shall not apply where another employee of the Employer receives paid maternity leave in connection with the pregnancy or birth of the child. - (c) Entitlement to parental leave make-up pay - (1) An employee shall be entitled to parental leave make-up pay for the period that they are receiving PPL instalments, up to a maximum of twenty-six weeks. - (2) The period of parental leave make-up pay shall be counted as service for the purposes of long service, annual and sick leave accruals and superannuation.
+Superannuation is calculated on the employee's ordinary rate of pay. - (3) Requalification period An employee shall not be entitled to a further period of parental leave make up pay unless the employee has returned to work for the Employer for at least 3 months since their previous period of parental leave. - (iii) Option 2: Paid Maternity leave - (a) Definitions in this clause: - (1) Paid maternity leave shall mean leave taken by a female employee in connection with the pregnancy or the birth of a child of the employee.
+Paid maternity leave consists of an unbroken period of leave. - (b) Eligibility - (1) This clause shall apply to full time and part time female employees who have had at least 12 months continuous service with the Employer immediately prior to the commencement of maternity leave and to female casual employees who have worked on a regular and systematic basis with the Employer for at least 12 months prior to the commencement of maternity leave. - (2) Requalification period An employee shall not be entitled to a further period of paid maternity leave unless the employee has returned to work for the Employer for at least 3 months since their previous period of paid maternity leave. - (3) Paid maternity leave may not be extended beyond the first anniversary of the child's birth.